Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex and Asexual/Allied + Student Resources

 Latino LGBT Organizations in New York City

-- Latino Commission on AIDS (La Comision Latina sobre el SIDA): Free confidential HIV testing and referrals
+- Latino Commission on AIDS (La Comision Latina sobre el SIDA): Free and confidential HIV testing

 African/Caribbean Americans LGBT Organizations in New York City